SumitxThokar/66DaysofML/README.md

 - Is this an image of a dog, a cat, or a hamster?<br>

 ## Day 2 of #66DaysofML.
-Onto the journey of learning ML, Today I relate weights and biases in machine learning to slope and offset in line fitting, understand "loss" in general and squared loss in particular.<br>
+:large_blue_diamond: Onto the journey of learning ML, Today I relate weights and biases in machine learning to slope and offset in line fitting, understand "loss" in general and squared loss in particular.<br>
 ### Training a model
 Training a model simply means fitting labeled data(examples) into models from where the model learn good values for all weights and bias.
 A machine learning algorithm builds a model by observing many examples and determinines best parameters for the dataset that reduces **loss** or error in prediction. <br>
 ### Loss